+Source: NPSAS:18-AC.
+The table number to retrieve results is fnvjsu.

-Notes: Postsecondary undergraduate students 23 or younger.
+Notes: Postsecondary undergraduate students age 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-Tuition and fees is included in the cost of attendance amount.
+Tuition and fees are included in the cost of attendance amount.

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table number to retrieve results is fnvjsu.

 What does the typical financial aid package look like for students with foster care history?

-To meet the costs of postsecondary education, students’ financial aid packages can include a mixture of grants, estimated family contribution (EFC), work study and federal and/or private loans.
-Students can use these to pay for tuition and fees or to cover other out of pocket costs associated with attending school (e.g., housing, food, transportation, childcare).
+To meet the costs of postsecondary education, students’ financial aid packages can include a mixture of grants, estimated family contribution (EFC), work-study, and federal and/or private loans.
+Students can use these to pay for tuition and fees or to cover other out-of-pocket costs associated with attending school (e.g., housing, food, transportation, childcare).

 Grants

 Grants represent financial aid that students do not need to pay back.
-Looking at the financial aid of undergraduate students with foster care history aged 23 and younger, most receive some type of federal grant.
-Sixty-eight percent of those students receive a federal grant, compared to 42 percent of their peers.
-Nationally, the median total of all grants received by undergraduate students with foster care history aged 23 and younger is $3,697, and the average is $6,535 (NPSAS-AC:18).
+Looking at the financial aid of undergraduate students with foster care history age 23 or younger, 68 percent of those students receive some type of federal grant, compared with 42 percent of their peers.
+Nationally, the median total of all grants received by undergraduate students with foster care history age 23 or younger is $3,697, and the average is $6,535.

-Across all institution types, the typical student with foster care history or with a low income receives a federal grant, although the amount varies (Figure 6).
-At 4-year institutions, the median federal grant amount for both student groups is about $5,000.
-Almost all of that $5,000 comes from Pell grant receipt.
-At 2-year public institutions, although students with foster care history have the same cost of attendance as other students with low incomes, they receive a median federal grant amount of only $1,500, half of the median received by other students with low incomes ($3,000).
-This is likely due to students with low incomes being less likely to attend part-time.
-For students with low incomes who attended 2-year public institutions part-time, their median federal grant amount was equivalent to students with foster care histories ($1,564).
-It is important to note that Education and Training Vouchers are included in the federal grants and state tuition waivers are included in the state grants.
+Across all institution types, the typical student with foster care history or with a low income receives a federal grant, although the amount varies (figure 7).
+At four-year institutions, the median federal grant amount for both student groups is about $5,000.
+Almost all of that comes from Pell Grants.
+At two-year public institutions, although students with foster care history have the same cost of attendance as other students with low incomes, they receive a median federal grant amount of only $1,500—half of the median amount received by other students with low incomes ($3,000).
+This is probably due to students with low incomes being less likely to attend part-time.
+For students with low incomes who attended two-year public institutions part-time, their median federal grant amount was equivalent to that of students with foster care histories ($1,564).
+It is important to note that Education and Training Vouchers are included in federal grants, and state tuition waivers are included in state grants.

-At private, nonprofit 4-year institutions, the typical student receives an institutional grant.
-However, students with foster care history receive notably less than the median amount received in institutional grants by students without a foster care history, even when restricting that group to those defined as low income.
-As seen above, students with foster care history are attending less expensive private, nonprofit 4-year institutions which likely explains the difference in aid.
+At private, nonprofit four-year institutions, the typical student receives an institutional grant.
+However, students with foster care history receive notably less than the median amount received in institutional grants by students without a foster care history, even when restricting that group to those defined as low-income.
+As seen above, students with foster care history are attending less expensive private, nonprofit four-year institutions, which likely explains the difference in aid.

-Figure 6.
-Median Grant Total by Grant Type, Institution Type, and Student Type
+Figure 7.
+Median grant total by grant type, institution type, and student type